 Highly successful math students are never satisfied with JUST the steps needed to solve a particular question type.
 They always chase the deeper insights and reasons that justifies each step or an overall concept.
 The wealth of mathematical knowledge that we have is culminated into some of the most simple statements that we now take for granted.
 So most things are logically derived from something.
 Chase the derivation, and you will be able to use the concept in any situation.

 The ability to translate and apply a mathematical concept to real life situations is a very strong indication that you understand a concept very deeply!
+Read this blog of math quotes to learn how to effectively approach math.

 The process of solving the question is a journey in itself.
 It is natural and common for us all to get stuck or hit a dead end as we navigate through our plan to solve a question.
 I have seen many students abandon their approach entirely and start from scratch when they come across these dead ends.